-Step 2 (model 2 and model 3).
-This second step involves testing a random intercept and fixed slope model.
-In other words, the relationship between running pleasure and absolute prediction error RPE is assumed to be identical across all participants, while also taking into account the effect of running distance and average speed on running pleasure.
-As described earlier (subsection 2.7), we used grand-mean centered scores for our analyses.
-As shown in Table 1, model 2 results indicate that a 1-unit increase in absolute prediction error RPE is associated with a significant (p < .001) .15 increase in running pleasure (see also Figure 2A).
-Model 3 results indicate that a 1-unit increase in absolute prediction error RPE is associated with a significant (p < .01) .57 increase in running pleasure (see Table 2 and Figure 2B).
-Importantly, -2 Log likelihood and AIC values indicate that there is an increased model fit between Step 1 and Step 2 (see Table 2).
-For models 2 and 3, the conditional $R^2$ (which considers the variance of both the fixed and random effects) are .42 and .41 respectively, which is indicative of moderate effect sizes.
+Step 2: As a second step in the model-building process, we added the fixed effect of absolute\prediction\error, distance, and average\speed with fixed slope: running\pleasure ~ $1 + absolute_prediction_error + distance + average_speed + (1/participants).
+Hence, this second step involved testing a random intercept and fixed slope model.
+In other words, the relationship between running pleasure and RPE absolute prediction error is assumed to be identical across all participants, while also taking into account the effect of running distance and average speed on running pleasure.
+We used grand-mean centered scores for our analyses.
+As shown in$ Table 1, results indicate that a 1-unit increase in RPE absolute prediction error is associated with a significant (<math>p < .001) .15 increase in running pleasure (see also Figure 2).
+Importantly, -2 Log likelihood and AIC values indicate that there is an increased model fit between Step 1 and Step 2 (see Table 1).
+The conditional $R^2$ (which considers the variance of both the fixed and random effects) are .42, which is indicative of moderate effect sizes.

-Step 3 (model 4 and model 5).
-This third step involves testing a random intercept and random slope for the variable absolute prediction error.
-In other words, it answers the question of whether the relationship between prediction error RPE and running pleasure varies across participants.
-For both model 4 and model 5, we observed a similar effect of prediction error RPE on running pleasure. -2 Log likelihood and AIC values also indicate that there is no increase in model fit between Step 2 and Step 3 (see Table 2).
+Step 3: As a third and final step, we ran the model with absolute\prediction\error as a fixed effect with random slope, and average\speed, distance, running\group, familiarity, and music with fixed slope: running\pleasure ~ $1 + absolute_prediction_error + distance + average_speed + (1 + absolute_prediction_error/participants)$ .
+This third step involved testing a random intercept and random slope for the variable absolute\prediction error.
+In other words, it answers the question of whether the relationship between RPE absolute prediction error and running pleasure varies across participants.
+We observed a similar effect of absolute prediction error on running pleasure.
+Specifically, -2 Log likelihood and AIC values indicate that there is no increase in model fit between Step 2 and Step 3 (see Table 1).
 Moreover, the random effect variances were close to zero, which indicates that there is little variance to be accounted for in the random slope in the data (Rights and Jason, 2019).
-Hence, these findings suggest that the relationship between prediction error RPE and running pleasure does not vary across participants.
+Hence, these findings suggest that the relationship between RPE prediction error and running pleasure does not vary across participants.

-Taken together, the pilot findings provide a preliminary step in the validation of our hypothesis, by showing that absolute and relative prediction error RPE significantly impact the level of pleasure experienced during a running session.
-These findings are important as they not only offer preliminary support for the hypothesis of the study but also suggest that the model with random intercept and fixed slope (step 2) is the best model.
-Indeed, the model with random intercept and random slope does not result in a better fit.
+Taken together, the pilot findings provide a preliminary step in the validation of our hypothesis, by showing that RPE prediction error significantly impact the level of pleasure experienced during a running session.
+These findings are important as they not only offer preliminary support for the hypothesis of the study but also suggest that the model with random intercept and fixed slope (i.e., step 2) is the best model.
+Indeed, the model with random intercept and random slope (i.e., step3) does not result in a better fit.
+Hence, the step 2 model is selected as preregistered analyses.

-2.8.
+2.9.
 Sample size estimation

-A priori power analysis was performed using Power IN Two-level designs software which is designed to estimate standard errors of regression coefficients in hierarchical linear models for power calculations (Snijders and Bosker, 1993).
-In line with recent guidelines that suggest running power analysis based on the lowest meaningful estimate of the effect size (Dienes, 2021), we ran sample size estimation analyses with a conditional $R^2$ of .40 based on the results obtained in the step 2 model of relative prediction error.
-Accordingly, if $\alpha$ is chosen at .05, an effect size of .40 is what we expect, and a power of .80 is desired, then a sample of 28 participants along 5 measurement points (i.e., a running session) is required for third-step models.
+To estimate the sample size of the main study, we used the R package smir on the pilot data.
+In line with recent guidelines that suggest running power analysis based on the lowest meaningful estimate of the effect size (Dienes, 2021), we ran 1000 simulations with a raw slope of absolute\prediction\error fixed at .10.
+Results indicated that for an alpha of 0.05, the power was .83 (95% confidence interval [.80 .85]) with 27 participants across 336 observations.
+Accordingly, if $\alpha$ is chosen at .05, with a minimum effect size of .10, and a power of .80 is desired, then a sample of 27 participants along 12 measurement points (i.e., a running session) is required for testing the step 2 LMM presented in the previous section.